Great Green Wall (Africa): Progress

-As of March 2019, 15 per cent of the wall was complete with significant gains made in Nigeria, Senegal and Ethiopia.
+In March 2019, 15% of the wall was complete with significant gains made in Nigeria, Senegal and Ethiopia.
 In Senegal, over 11 million trees had been planted.
 Nigeria has restored 4.9 million ha (12 million acres; 49,000 km2) of degraded land and Ethiopia has reclaimed 15 million ha (37 million acres; 150,000 km2).

-In September 2020, it was reported that the Great Green Wall had only covered 4% of the planned area, with only 4 million hectares (9.8 million acres) planted.
+On the occasion of the fifteenth anniversary of the launch of the program, a report was commissioned by the United Nations Convention to Combat Desertification (UNCCD) and published on September 7, 2020.
+It was reported that the Great Green Wall had only covered 4% of the planned area, with only 4 million hectares (9.8 million acres) planted.
 Ethiopia has had the most success with 5.5 billion seedlings planted, but Chad has only planted 1.1 million.
 Doubt was raised over the survival rate of the 12 million trees planted in Senegal.